QOHS HONOR SOCIETIES

 Spanish Honor Society

 Sponsor: Mrs. McEldowney

-Application Process: A regularly enrolled student of a secondary school (grades 9-12) who has maintained an honor average (3.5) in the study of Spanish or Portuguese for at least three semesters is eligible for membership in the Society and have a 3.0 overall average (unweighted).
+Application Process: A regularly enrolled student of a secondary school (grades 9-12) who has maintained an honor average (3.5) in the study of Spanish or Portuguese for at least three semesters and is currently enrolled in SSS or Spanish 4 or higher is eligible for membership in the Society and have a 3.0 overall average (unweighted)..
 The student must be enrolled in the study of the language at the time of initiation and remain in the language throughout all years of high school.
 No initiation is to take place earlier than the tenth grade.
 Inductions are held in the Spring.
 Students may obtain application forms at that time from their Spanish teacher to be reviewed and approved by the sponsor.

 Tri-M Music Honor Society